jipp/mqttSensorApp/README.md

 # mqttSensorApp
-Sensor App using mqtt as transport protocol based on ESP processor.
-The ESP8266 can be used as AP or Client.
+This app is collecting data using different sensors or a pin and publish them using MQTT or on a web server.
+In addition two pins can be used as input.

+## Configurataion
+Many configuration parameters can be changed in the `config.h` file.

-## WiFi configuraion
+### WiFi configuraion
-In case no WiFi will connect an on-demand AP will be opened and can be used for configuring the WiFi credentials.
+If it is not possible to connect to an existing WiFi network during boot an access point will be started to reconfigure the credentials.
+After a timeout a reboot will take place to try reconnecting with already stored credentials.

+### MQTT
+MQTT can be used either plain or over TLS.
+Server, port and other parameters can be configured manually using `config.h`.

-## topic structure
+#### topic structure
 - publish value: `<macAddress w/o ":">/value`
 - subscribe to togle switch: `<macAddress w/o ":">/switch`